ikrzywda/uwr-cs/second_sem/ask/exercises/notes.md

 * local variable: the variable will preserve its value across funciton calls (f.e. strtok)
 * global variable: restricts the variable to the file it has been declared in
 * function: restricts the use of a function to the file it has been declared in

+## restrict keyword:

+Promise that a section of memory will only be accessed through a pointer declared with 'restrict' keyword.
+It allows for optimising away additional loadings of memory pointed to by a pointer.

 ## C code to TAC